NISD builds $110 million Harlan High to relieve overcrowding

 For more on the new school, click here.

-Harlan High School is named after John Marshall Harlan, the United States Supreme Court justice who helped dissolve segregation in schools.
+Harlan High School is named after John Marshall Harlan, the U.S. Supreme Court justice who was the lone dissenting opinion in the 1896 Plessy v.
+Ferguson school segregation case.

+Harlan argued in his dissent that "our constitution is color-blind, and neither knows nor tolerates classes among citizens.
+In respect of civil rights, all citizens are equal before the law."

 © 2017 KENS-TV